canonical/checkbox/checkbox-ng/docs/configs.rst

 -----------------
 The file name to look for is specified using ``config_filename`` variable from launcher, from the ``[config]`` section.
-If it's not present, ``checkbox.conf`` ' is used.
+If it's not present, ``checkbox.conf`` is used.

-Note that if same configuration variable is defined in more then one place, the value resolution is as follows:
+Note that if same configuration variable is defined in more than one place, the value resolution is as follows:

 1. config file from ``~/.config``
 2. launcher being invoked (only the new syntax launchers)
 3. config file from ``/etc/xdg``